mbovijn/BTPog/README.md

 # Modules

-## BTZeroPingDodge Module
+## ZeroPing Module
 After having dodged the game blocks you from dodging again for [0.35](https://github.com/mbovijn/UT99/blob/master/Engine/PlayerPawn.uc#L4254) seconds (0.32 for BT whichs runs on [hardcore](https://github.com/mbovijn/UT99/blob/master/Botpack/DeathMatchPlus.uc#L139) mode).
 Unfortunately, players with a higher ping experience a large dodge block duration.
-BTZeroPingDodge's aim is to level the playing field, and provide an equal dodge block duration for all players, regardless of ping.
+BTP_ZeroPing_Main's aim is to level the playing field, and provide an equal dodge block duration for all players, regardless of ping.

 Click [here](https://github.com/mbovijn/BTPog/blob/master/DodgeBlock.md) to get to know more about why this is happening.